 Grades will be awarded based on five projects which will be due at various specific times during the term plus a final exam.
 The due dates of the projects are specified in the Course Outline.
 I will grade them based on clear criteria with which you will be provided, and I will return them to you with written comments explaining why I graded them the way I did.
-The Lined Script (20%).
-Each student will line a one-hour episodic television script indicating shooting sequences, their length, and essential elements.

-Assignment Points % of Grade
+Assignment % of Grade

-Lined Script
+LINED SCRIPT

 Each student will line a one-hour episodic television script indicating shoot- 20 20%

 ing sequences, their length, and essential elements.

-Breakdown Sheets 10 10%
+Breakdown Sheets

-Each student will create a set of breakdown sheets from the lined script us-
+Each student will create a set of breakdown sheets from the lined script us- 10 10%

 ing Movie Magic Scheduling.

 Scheduled Production Board

 Each student will create a production schedule for the script showing the 20 20%

-order in which the sequences will be shot, using Movie Magic Scheduling
+order in which the sequences will be shot, using Movie Magic Scheduling 20 20%

 and good scheduling practices.

-Assignment Points % of Grade Day-Out-Of-Days Using the DOOD generated by Movie Magic Scheduling and an Excel spread- sheet which will be provided, each student will devise a plan to meet SAG's 10 10% Diversity in Casting requirements.
+Assignment % of Grade Day-Out-Of-Days Using the DOOD generated by Movie Magic Scheduling and an Excel spread- 10 10% sheet which will be provided, each student will devise a plan to meet SAG's 10 1070 Diversity in Casting requirements.
 Final Budget The class will be divided into six groups.
 Each group will be assigned certain major accounts in the budget and will be required to create a plausible, de- 20 20% fensible budget for each of those accounts.
 Each group will present its work and defend it in front of the rest of the class.
-Final Exam 100 20% The exam will be drawn from both the assigned reading and the lectures.
+Final Exam The exam will be drawn from both the assigned reading and the lectures.
 100 20%